The Cost of Over-Assessment: Georgia Homeowners Overpay an Estimated $633 Million a Year

 The $633 million estimate uses a straightforward multiplication: estimated overassessed homesteads (1,174,500) multiplied by median potential savings ($539).
 The overassessed count comes from applying the national 40.5% rate to Georgia's estimated 2.9 million homesteads (65% of 4.5 million total parcels).
 The homestead percentage is an estimate based on GA DOR reporting that approximately 65% of Georgia homes carry homestead exemptions.

 This approach has limitations.
-It applies a national overassessment rate to Georgia rather than Georgia-specific data (which doesn't exist statewide).
+It applies a national overassessment rate to Georgia, rather than using Georgia-specific data (which doesn't exist at the statewide level).
 It uses median savings rather than mean, which likely understates the total.
 And it doesn't account for differences in home values, millage rates, or exemption structures across Georgia's 159 counties.
-The ITEP data (2018) is older than ideal but represents the most recent available edition of that study.
-The estimate is a reasonable approximation, not a precise measurement.
+The estimate is intended as a reasonable approximation, not a precise measurement.